 Launched in 2009, BigCommerce speedily established itself as a leading B2C and B2B ecommerce platform, catering to businesses of various sizes by supplying a powerful, scalable solution that supports complex online stores--no extensive coding knowledge required!

-BigCommerce is known for handling large-scale ecommerce operations, making it ideal for companies looking to grow.
-It offers a wide range of built-in features, including SEO tools, payment gateways, and multichannel selling.
+BigCommerce is known for handling large-scale ecommerce operations, making it a good option for businesses looking to grow.
+The BigCommerce cloud-based platform offers web commerce businesses a wide range of built-in features, including SEO tools, payment gateways, and multi-channel selling.

-While feature-rich, BigCommerce's pricing can be higher compared to other platforms, especially as you scale and require more advanced features.
-Some customers might also find the interface and the plethora of options overwhelming, which may be challenging for beginners.
+While feature-rich, BigCommerce’s pricing can be higher compared to other platforms, especially as you scale and require more advanced features.
+Some customers might also find BigCommerce's interface and the plethora of options overwhelming, making the BigCommerce platform possibly challenging for beginners.

-Price: Subscriptions with BigCommerce start at $29 per month, with no additional transaction fees except for certain payment methods.
+Price: Subscriptions with the BigCommerce solution start at $29 per month, with no additional transaction fees except for certain payment methods.

 Free trial: 15 days